grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 });
 ```

-With these two functions you can completely customize the key and value look up.
-With the replace property on the return object you can control if the result should either replace the default implementation (results) or augment the default result with for example keys/labels from another data source.
+With these two functions, you can completely customize the key and value look up.
+With the `replace` property on the return object, you can control if the result should either replace the default implementation (results) or augment the default result with, for example, keys/labels from another data source.

 ## Manual mode and using AdHocFiltersVariable